ONSdigital/application-profile/README.md

 ## Preamble

 The UK government often [publishes its statistics](https://www.gov.uk/search/research-and-statistics?content_store_document_type=statistics_published&order=updated-newest) in presentational spreadsheets.
-While this succeeds in getting important information into the public domain, we recognise there are still barriers and challenges in accessing and using the data we produce:
+While this succeeds in getting important information into the public domain, there are still barriers and challenges in accessing and using the data:

 - Analysts need to wrangle data because data are in unstandardised and presentational formats.
 - A user must locate and navigate through many large spreadsheets to understand what data are available.